 Helpshift’s chatbots are highly sophisticated modules that provide accuracy, scalability, and speed within your customer service model.
 These out-of-the-box bots can be deployed in minutes and do not require the programming skills of a professional developer, nor do you need code to install them.

-The Helpshift Answer Bot answers basic customer questions instantly by connected entities typed in by customers to information from your knowledge base and help you to deflect incoming tickets, while also enabling conversations to be escalated to a human agent when necessary, in a completely seamless way.
-Answer bot is an AI-powered bot that can be used in both web and in-app messaging to automatically respond to a customer’s initial message with up to three suggested relevant knowledge articles that help the user self-serve.
+The Helpshift QuickSearch Bot answers basic customer questions instantly by connected entities typed in by customers to information from your knowledge base and help you to deflect incoming tickets, while also enabling conversations to be escalated to a human agent when necessary, in a completely seamless way.
+QuickSearch Bot is an AI-powered bot that can be used in both web and in-app messaging to automatically respond to a customer’s initial message with up to three suggested relevant knowledge articles that help the user self-serve.

 Using machine learning, Helpshift’s bots advance and improve over time, learning patterns in the way customers enter entities into chatbots and adjusting responses to gradually improve the accuracy rate.